What Are Ecobricks?

 These can be of all shapes and sizes, so long as they are cleaned and dried after you have finished using them.
 They come together with other unrecyclable waste, tightly compacted into a durable and hard-wearing material.

-They offer a sturdy and affordable alternative to other building materials across the globe.
+They offer a sturdy and affordable alternative to other building materials.
 Some third world countries can use them to build homes, schools, churches, and even full towns.
 But, we can also use them to create lasting pieces of artistic and colourful furniture here in our own homes.

 They are a saving grace to the world’s vast towers of waste and the huge garbage patches that float around our oceans.